Legionella Frequently Asked Questions

 Our engineers will work closely with you to ensure minimal disruption to your business is caused.
 Clear and easy access to rooms and buildings will play a part in time spent on site at your premises.

-When will I receive your findings?
+When will I receive the risk assessment?

 Within your report document, you will have an action plan offering guidance which lists all identified risks, with photos, that need remedying in order of importance (legionella remedial works).
 By following our advice and undertaking remedial works you will reduce the risk of exposure to Legionnaires’ disease.
 Once all the remedial works are complete, you will then need to focus on implementing your legionella monitoring (periodical checks and maintenance) with a logbook for recording keeping all legal duties and monitoring requirements to ensure you are meeting all your legal requirements.